 If you’re new to working with laminates, we highly recommend you check out our tutorial: Successful Sewing With Laminated Cottons (And Other Sticky Stuff).
 There are special considerations to help make both your sewing experience and the end result more satisfying.

 We originally used Fairy Tale in Sky and Imperial Paisley in Emerald cotton laminates from the Alchemy collection by Amy Butler for FreeSpirit Fabrics.
 This is an older collection, which is no longer readily available.
 However, many designers are including cotton laminate as a substrate option in their latest collections.
-We found loads of pretty colors and prints from our friends at Fabric Depot and Fabric.com.
+We found loads of pretty colors and prints online and in-store.

 This tote has wonderfully professional details, like an exterior zippered pocket and a magnetic snap closure.
 But – thanks to our clear step-by-step instructions and photos – it’s still an easy project we believe anyone can have success with.

 Our bag finishes at approximately 15″ wide x 16″ high x 5″ deep.

 Sewing Tools You Need